strategicdata/pmhc-mds-spec/doc/data-specification/data-model-and-specifications.rst

 The Practitioner is the person who is delivering the service.

+See :ref:`practitioner-data-elements` for the data elements for a practitioner.

 .. _key-concepts-client:

 Client
 ^^^^^^

 The Client is the person who is receiving the service.

+See :ref:`client-data-elements` for the data elements for a client.

 .. _key-concepts-episode: